Hulu-Med: A Transparent Generalist Model towards Holistic Medical Vision-Language Understanding: Results

 \subsection{Evaluation on 3D Medical Vision–Language Understanding}

-We assessed Hulu-Med's capability in 3D medical understanding across three representative benchmarks: a VQA task on M3D, an MRG task on AMOS-MM, and complex VQA and reasoning tasks on 3D-RAD~\cite{ji2022amos,bai2024m3d,gai20253d} (Methods).
-For a comprehensive comparison, we benchmarked against medical foundation models specialized for 3D data (e.g., RadFM, M3D-Llama2/Phi/Mistral) and adapted generalist models (Lingshu, Qwen2.5-VL).
-For adapted generalist models, as their original versions did not explicitly support 3D understanding, we enabled 3D evaluation by slicing the volumetric data into a sequence of multiple images, treating it as a multi-image task (Methods).
+We systematically evaluated Hulu-Med’s 3D medical image understanding on VQA and MRG benchmarks, including M3D, 3D-RAD, and AMOS-MM ~\cite{ji2022amos,bai2024m3d,gai20253d}.
+For comprehensive comparison, we benchmarked our model against both medical foundation models specialized for 3D data~({\em e.g.}, RadFM, M3D-Llama2/Phi/Mistral) and adapted generalist models ({\em e.g.}, Lingshu, Qwen2.5-VL).
+As these generalist models do not natively support 3D volumetric data, we enabled 3D evaluation by slicing each volume into a sequence of images, thus treating it as a multi-image task~(Methods).

-On the M3D benchmark for anatomical understanding, Hulu-Med achieved state-of-the-art performance in both open- and closed-ended VQA tasks, surpassing all specialized 3D models and general-purpose VLMs (Fig.~\ref{fig:3d_video_bench}a).
-For 3D MRG on the AMOS-MM benchmark, Hulu-Med variants led performance on conventional NLP metrics (BLEU, ROUGE-L) and demonstrated clear superiority on the clinical-oriented RaTEScore.
-Their performance on METEOR was also competitive with models specifically trained for MRG on this dataset (Fig.~\ref{fig:3d_video_bench}b, Extended Fig.~\ref{fig:cas4}, Extended Fig.~\ref{fig:cas9}).
-Hulu-Med further established state-of-the-art performance on the recent 3D-RAD benchmark (Fig.~\ref{fig:3d_video_bench}c).
-It outperformed all baseline models on fundamental 3D understanding tasks, including anomaly detection, existence classification, and image observation.
-The performance advantage was even more pronounced on challenging reasoning tasks, such as medical computation and static/longitudinal temporal diagnosis.
-For instance, Hulu-Med-7B exceeded the best baseline by 22.8\% on longitudinal temporal diagnosis.
+On 3D VQA tasks, Hulu-Med achieved state-of-the-art performance for both open- and closed-ended question answering~(Fig.~\ref{fig:3d_video_bench}a-b).
+On the M3D benchmark, which assesses anatomical understanding, Hulu-Med outperformed all specialized 3D models and general-purpose VLMs~(Fig.~\ref{fig:3d_video_bench}a).
+Hulu-Med further excelled at complex 3D reasoning tasks on the 3D-RAD benchmark~(Fig.~\ref{fig:3d_video_bench}b).
+The performance advantage was particularly pronounced on challenging tasks requiring multi-step inference, such as problems involving biomarker characteristics ({\em e.g.}, size, thickness, and shape) and static/longitudinal temporal diagnosis.
+Hulu-Med-7B exceeded the best baseline by 22.8\% on longitudinal temporal diagnosis, a task demanding comprehensive understanding of disease progression across multiple time points.
 The consistent, superior performance of Hulu-Med across diverse 3D tasks underscores the effectiveness of a unified architecture for the nuanced interpretation of volumetric medical data.

+For 3D MRG tasks on the AMOS-MM benchmark, all Hulu-Med variants demonstrated leading performance on conventional natural language generation metrics~(BLEU, ROUGE-L) and exhibited clear superiority on the clinically oriented RaTEScore, underscoring the model’s ability to generate comprehensive and clinically accurate radiology reports from volumetric scans (Fig.~\ref{fig:3d_video_bench}c, Extended Fig.~\ref{fig:cas4}, Extended Fig.~\ref{fig:cas9}).
+Their performance on METEOR was also competitive to models trained for MRG on this dataset, validating the effectiveness of our unified training approach.